lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 >*The true teaching doesn’t disappear as long the counterfeit of the true teaching hasn’t appeared in the world.
 But when the counterfeit of the true teaching appears in the world then the true teaching disappears.It’s like true gold, which doesn’t disappear as long as counterfeit gold hasn’t appeared in the world.
 But when counterfeit gold appears in the world then real gold disappears.
 >
 >*In the same way, the true teaching doesn’t disappear as long the counterfeit of the true teaching hasn’t appeared in the world.
-But when the counterfeit of the true teaching appears in the world then the true teaching disappears.*
+But when the counterfeit of the true teaching appears in the world then the true teaching disappears.*<br>
 >Source:[Saddhammappatirūpaka Sutta SN 16.13 Trans.
 Sujato](https://suttacentral.net/sn16.13/en/sujato)

 It’s important to remember that this book is not Buddhist scripture.
 Like Colema’s Bark treatment of Rumi, where references to Islam were removed, Weingast systematically erases fundamental Buddhist doctrinal concepts from the original texts, often changing the meaning and doctrinal message entirely.
 He frequently removes references to the Buddha’s instructions from the poems; despite the nun’s themselves including these teachings, after all, those instructions helped them attain enlightenment, yet they are extraneous to Weingast.
 He also removes essential Buddhist concepts like the Eightfold Noble Path, the three enlightenment knowledges, stages of attainment, and the super-human powers claimed by the women themselves.
 References to Mara, rebirth, people and place names are frequently omitted.
 Even the Buddha himself is unceremoniously excluded!